polifonic/symfony-robofile/README.md

 A RoboFile for symfony apps.

 This is the RoboFile that we use for building our own Symfony apps, and we are just making it available to the community.
-Obviouly it is geared to the way we do things (for example, we use Propel), but it is easy to extend, and can at the very least it can serve as an example or inspiration for your own implementation.
+Obviouly it is geared to the way we do things (for example, we use Propel), but it is easy to extend, and hopefully at the very least it can serve as an example or inspiration for your own implementation.

 The package also provides a custom `SymfonyTask` which is the equivalent of running `php app/console` on the command line.
 Note that this is not quite the same as the `SymfonyCommand` task provided by the original Robo package (which does not include the app kernel, for one thing, and therefore does not recognize the `env` option).